tombetthauser/fullstack-faqs/README.md

 [wsl2]
 memory=2GB
 ```
 Restart your machine and observe your memory usage.
+Run free -g in your WSL shell, if allocated memory matches your config, it works.

+NOTES:
+- You can easily access user profile directory by entering %USERPROFILE% in file manager.
+- If config is not loading, first verify that .wslconfig DOES NOT have .txt extension.
+To verify it does not, make sure you do not have hidden file extensions option enabled in your file manager.
+(Views > Options)

 For more details, please read this article: https://blog.simonpeterdebbarma.com/2020-04-memory-and-wsl/